-Karachi Fruit Biscuits, also known as tutti fritti cookies, are popular Indian tea time cookies that get their name from the popular Karachi Bakery in Hyderabad, India.
-These biscuits by Freda Dias are sweet, crumbly and melt in your mouth.
-The dough is studded with candied fruit and is flavored by cardamom and rose.
+Karachi Fruit Biscuits, also known as tutti fritti cookies, are popular Indian tea-time cookies that get their name from the popular Karachi Bakery in Hyderabad, India.
+These biscuits by Freda Dias are sweet, crumbly, and melt in your mouth.
+The dough is studded with candied fruit and is flavored with cardamom and rose.

 7. Microwave Mango Kesari/Sheera: Coarse Semolina Pudding

-This is the easiest dessert you will ever make – and it’s absolutely delicious too!
-Sheera (or kesari) are dense, sweet, pudding-like cakes that are popular in India.
-This particular sheera are infused with mango and you can make them in a few minutes – so what are you waiting for?
+This is the easiest dessert you will ever make – and it’s delicious too!
+Sheera (or Kesari) are dense, sweet, pudding-like cakes that are popular in India.
+This particular sheera is infused with mango and you can make it in a few minutes – so what are you waiting for?
 Get cooking this simple Microwave Mango Kesari/Sheera: Coarse Semolina Pudding by Srividhya Manikandan!